 Magento officially ended the Magento 1 support in 2020, which left many Magento store owners at crossroads.

-Due to complications involved with migration, most vendors have not yet migrated to Magento 2.
+Due to complications involved in the migration process, most vendors have not yet migrated to Magento 2.
 If you are one of them, you are in the right place.

 Let us convince you that Magento 2 is worth giving a shot, all thanks to incredible features that are totally missing from version 1.